 - Use grapeseed oil or vegetable oil to brush silicone half-spheres before baking.

-- Make-ahead option: make crème Anglaise, cover with plastic in contact, and store in the fridge for up to 2 days.
+- Make-ahead option: Make crème Anglaise, cover with plastic in contact, and store in the fridge for up to 2 days.
 Make caramelized nuts and keep them in an airtight container.
-Bake meringue half-spheres, turn them on parchment and store them in an airtight container in the refrigerator for up to 4 hours.
+Bake meringue half-spheres, turn them on parchment, and store them in an airtight container in the refrigerator for up to 4 hours.

-FAQ
+Recipe FAQ

-A floating island, also known as Ile Flottante, is a classic French dessert made with the meringue floating on a cream Anglaise.
+A floating island, also known as Ile Flottante, is a classic French dessert made with meringue floating on a cream Anglaise.

-A floating island is translated as Œufs à la neige in French, meaning "eggs in snow".
+A floating island is translated as Œufs à la neige in French, meaning "eggs in snow."

 A floating island was invented by the great cook Auguste Escoffier at the end of the 19th century.
 However, the dessert wasn't made with the meringue; it was based on Savoy biscuit, apricot jam, whipped cream, and custard.